1. Be kind to your tum

 This is all quite interesting and the physiology around all of this stems back to when we were living as cavemen.
 See, back then, stress literally meant a life or death situation – this was the only stress that existed!
 No money worries or deadlines in sight.

 So, on those rare occasions of stress, being physically ready to fight for your life or run away to safety as quickly as possible was priority.
 This meant getting our skeletal muscles, heart and lungs pumping and raring to go was priority and digestive functions were put on the back burner for the time being.
-This is fine for a short space of time, but nowadays, in modern instances of chronic (long-term) stress, digestive functions can really start to suffer.
-Although the direct cause isn’t always clear, we know that stress is very often linked in cases of IBS and in many cases this can turn into a vicious cycle.
+This is fine for a short space of time, but nowadays, in modern instances of chronic (long-term) stress, digestive functions can really start to suffer at the hands of these responses to stress and symptoms such as bloating can easily crop up.

 4. It’s all about stomach acid

 Contrary to popular belief, levels of our stomach acid decrease both as we age, but also during times of stress which means you may not be able to digest your food as efficiently and the absorption of essential nutrients can also become compromised.
-As the breakdown of the food is affected, unsurprisingly, symptoms of IBS can also crop up.
+As the breakdown of the food is affected, unsurprisingly, symptoms such as bloating can also crop up.

 The symptoms of low stomach acid are surprisingly similar to having too much.
 Both can affect the internal pressure of the stomach and the function of the lower oesophageal sphincter which can give rise to a number of shared symptoms including: